chr4-cookbooks/osrm/README.md

-  profile     'car'               # Profile to use (defaults to 'car') profile_dir '/srv/my_profiles'  # Where to look for profiles (.lua files) command     'osrm-prepare'      # Binary to use user        'my_osrm_user' cwd         '/srv/my_osrm'      # Set working directory for osrm-prepare threads     5                   # How many threads to use (defaults to number of cpu cores) cleanup     false               # Do not cleanup .osrm and .osrm.restrictions after preparing timeout     3600                # Timeout in seconds for osrm-extract.
+  profile     'car'               # Profile to use (defaults to 'car') profile_dir '/srv/my_profiles'  # Where to look for profiles (.lua files) command     'osrm-contract'      # Binary to use user        'my_osrm_user' cwd         '/srv/my_osrm'      # Set working directory for osrm-contract threads     5                   # How many threads to use (defaults to number of cpu cores) cleanup     false               # Do not cleanup .osrm and .osrm.restrictions after preparing timeout     3600                # Timeout in seconds for osrm-extract.
 Defaults to 24h